 A couple of them are weight loss, better skin, and muscle tone.

 Surprisingly, that’s not all!

-There are amazing psychological benefits of aerobic exercise too!
+There are amazing psychological benefits of aerobic exercises too!

 So, what are the psychological benefits of aerobic exercise for pectus excavatum patients?